Skip to content

 Interactive job

-Interactive job consists of following steps:
+The interactive job consists of the following steps:

 1. User submits request for specified resources to the PBS server